-The Gaziantep Chief Public Prosecutor's Office wrote a letter addressed to the Banking Regulation and Supervision Agency indicating its suspicion that two board members of the Bank had committed crimes of slander and giving misstatement to public authorities.
-In its reply letter, the Banking Regulation and Supervision Agency stated that it as the institution had conducted all the necessary investigations with regard the issue in question and did not reach any conclusion as to the existence of any crime element in this regard.

-4. Upon the Bank's main complaint to the Public Prosecutor's Office, a criminal lawsuit was filed against the suspect the assistant manager to the bailiff, the assistant manager to the bailiff, in the Gaziantep 15th Criminal Court of First Instance's case file numbered 2017/121 on the grounds of "Professional Misconduct".
-The related litigation is on-going and the court decided on the Bank's participation in the case as an intervener due to the possibility of the Bank's incurring damages due to the crime committed and postponed the hearing to be held on 27 April.2018.
-The court decided to consolidate the file with the Gaziantep 5th Aggravated Felony Court file.
+The Gaziantep Chief Public Prosecutor's Office wrote a letter addressed to the Banking Regulation and Supervision Agency indicating its suspicion that the two board members of the Bank had committed crimes of slander and given misstatements to public authorities.
+In its reply letter, the Banking Regulation and Supervision Agency stated that it, as the institution, had conducted all the necessary investigations with regard the issue in question and not reached any conclusions as to the existence of any crime element in this regard.
+Upon the Bank's complaint, the original Public Prosecutor's Office filed a criminal lawsuit against the suspect the assistant manager to the bailiff, before the Gaziantep 15th Criminal Court of First Instance's case file numbered 2017/121 on the grounds of "Professional Misconduct".
+The related litigation is on-going and the court decided on the Bank's participation in the case as an intervener due to the possibility of the Bank's incurring damages due to the crime committed, and postponed the hearing to be held on 27 April 2018.
+The court decided to combine the case file with the Gaziantep 5th Aggravated Felony Court's case file.

-Upon the report prepared by the Inspection Board of the Ministry of Justice, the Gaziantep Chief Public Prosecutor's Office prepared and filed an bill of indictment with a document number of 2017/32294 and requested that the suspects be sentenced on the grounds of Professional Misconduct.
-The case file numbered 2017/640 is still pending before the Gaziantep 12th Criminal Court of First Instance.

-The court has reached a conclusion that the official receiver, about whom the investigation in the investigation file numbered 2017/74224 being conducted by the Gaziantep Chief Public Prosecutors' Office is still on-going, might have had committed the crime of professional misconduct and decided to prosecute the suspect within the scope of this case file as well due to his connection with the transactions included in this case file.
-The court is still reviewing the case file.
-Testimony of accused the assistant manager to the bailiff was taken by the court and the hearing has been postponed to 5 July 2018.
+Based on the report prepared by the Inspection Board of the Ministry of Justice, the Gaziantep Chief Public Prosecutor's Office prepared a bill of indictment with a document number of 2017/32294 and requested that the suspects be sentenced on the grounds of Professional Misconduct.
+The case file is still pending before the Gaziantep 12th Criminal Court of First Instance with a case file number of 2017/640.
+The court reached a conclusion that the official receiver, about whom the investigation in the investigation file numbered 2017/74224 being conducted by the Gaziantep Chief Public Prosecutors' Office is still on-going, might have had committed the crime of professional misconduct, and decided to prosecute the suspect within the scope of this case file as well due to his connection with the transactions included in this case file.
+Testimony of accused the assistant manager to the bailiff was taken by the court.
+The case files numbered 2018/83 E. and 2017/121 E. filed against the land registry, court and execution office officials and pending before the Gaziantep 5th Aggravated Felony Court and the Gaziantep 15th Criminal Court of First Instance respectively were combined with the case file numbered 201/172 E. filed against the related persons who had attempted the fraud in question and pending before the Gaziantep 5th Aggravated Felony Court.